gdcc/pyDataverse/src/pyDataverse/docs/source/index.rst

 Install
 -----------------------------

-To install pyDataverse, simply run this simple command in your terminal of choice:
+To install pyDataverse, simply run this command in your terminal of choice:

 .. code-block:: shell